davidkangah360-cyber/Arduino-Assignment1/README.md

  #Arduino Assignment 1 Smart Countdown

-This is my submission for Assignment 1 in the Programming C++ for Engineers Using Arduino course at [Ghana Communications Technology Univwersity / BCE GROUP A].
+This is my submission for Assignment 1 in the Programming C++ for Engineers Using Arduino course at [Ghana Communications Technology University / BCE GROUP A].

 ## What this program does